-- The population of the Stemmons Corridor Service Area is slightly younger than the county population. - The largest race/ethnic group in the Service Area population is Hispanics, comprising 60% of the population. - Stemmons Corridor has a somewhat larger proportion of people without a high school diploma or more (39%) compared with Dallas County as a whole (25.4%).
+- The population of the Stemmons Corridor Service Area has a lower percentage of children under 15 than the county population (19.4% vs. 23.2%). - The largest race/ethnic group in the Service Area population is Hispanics, comprising 51.6% of the population. - Stemmons Corridor has a somewhat larger proportion of people without a high school diploma or more (29.7%) compared with Dallas County as a whole (22.9%).